 Geographical Range: India, Southern China, and Southeast Asia

-Aftereffects: The lethal dose is considered to be 20mg, but many a time, the cobra can inject up to 200 to 500mg in a single bite, or perhaps even more, which makes it all the more deadly.
-Symptoms include extreme pain, blurriness, drowsiness, paralysis, cardiovascular collapse, and coma.
-Death usually occurs due to respiratory failure.
-Huge quantities of antivenin are required immediately for the victim to survive.
+Aftereffects: The lethal dose is considered to be 20 mg, but a cobra can inject 200 to 500 mg (or more) in a single bite.
+Symptoms include extreme pain, blurred vision, drowsiness, paralysis, cardiovascular collapse, and coma.
+Death usually comes from respiratory failure.
+Massive doses of antivenin are needed immediately for a victim to have any chance.

 The Saw-scaled Viper (Echis carinatus)